IamLeandrooooo/IamLeandrooooo/README.md

 <h3 align="center">Penetration Tester | Software Developer</h3>

-- 🔭 I’m currently working as a Penetration Tester.
+- 🔭 I have over 5 years of experience working in Software Development.
+Currently, I work as a Penetration Tester.

 ## You can find my Blog posts at [Medium](https://itsleandro.medium.com/)
 # To help your search out, here are a few interesting ones!